SvarDOS/edrdos/README.md

 SYS command then copies DRBIO.SYS, DRDOS.SYS and COMMAND.COM onto the floppy and installs a boot loader to make the floppy bootable.

+Note that the included SYS command is currently not adapted to installing DRKERNEL.SYS.
+You may, however, manually copy DRKERNEL.SYS over to the drive to be booted from and name it DRBIO.SYS.
+Like so:

+    SYS A: /BOOTONLY
+    COPY DRKERNEL.SYS A:\DRBIO.SYS
+    COPY COMMAND.COM A:\COMMAND.COM

+This is an interim solution and will be changed soon.

 The provided SYS command is part of the FreeDOS kernel repository The binary was built from this specific [commit](https://github.com/FDOS/kernel/commit/c0127001908405d30d90f1755ad10c1b59ea8c90).